Time Series Lab Software

 R. Lit, PhD

-Rutger Lit is a research fellow of Vrije Universiteit Amsterdam and has a PhD in econometrics specializing in time series analysis.
+Rutger Lit is a research fellow of Vrije Universiteit Amsterdam and has a PhD in econometrics, specializing in time series analysis.
 In 2017, he founded Nlitn, a company offering consultancy services.
 It also offers full data solution packages to meet the data analysis needs of clients.
-For example, the Time Series Lab software package.Personal website
+For example, the Time Series Lab software package.Nlitn website

 Professor S.J.
 Koopman

-Siem Jan Koopman is Professor of Econometrics at the Department of Econometrics, Vrije Universiteit Amsterdam.
+Siem Jan Koopman is Professor of Econometrics at the Department of Econometrics and Data Science, Vrije Universiteit Amsterdam.
 He is also a research fellow at Tinbergen Institute and a long-term Visiting Professor at CREATES, University of Aarhus.

-He held positions at London School of Economics and CentER (Tilburg University), and had long-term visits at US Bureau of the Census, European University Institute, and European Central Bank, Financial Research.Personal website
+He held positions at London School of Economics and CentER (Tilburg University), and had long-term visits at US Bureau of the Census, European University Institute, and European Central Bank, Financial Research.Academic website